MicrosoftDocs/Viva/Viva/glint/setup/preview-demo-reporting.md

 ### Does the demo preview use items selected for the upcoming cycle or all items that exist at the program level?

-The preview uses all itemss that are part of the next scheduled survey cycle.
+The preview uses all items that are part of the next scheduled survey cycle.

 ## Should I create Focus Areas from demo preview dashboards?

-Don't do this, as this fake data then shows with other real Focus Areas.
+Don't create fake focus areas as they then show with other real Focus Areas.
 If you do create them as a training exercise, delete them afterward.